yanuehara/hugo-academic/content/home/experience.md

     description: |2-
       CNPq Full-time Scholarship holder in Master’s degree in Informatics Graduate Program of Universidade Federal do Paraná.

-      Currently conducting research at CCSC (Center for Computational Security sCience).
+      Currently conducting research at NR2

   - title: Undergraduate Scholarship Holder
     company: Universidade Federal do Mato Grosso do Sul